 Example of a decomposed nitrate frame used in Bill Morrison's Dawson City: Frozen Time.

 I’m not too familiar with Morrison’s work, having only seen his documentary Dawson City: Frozen Time (2016).
 That said, I was mesmerized by the way he used the decomposing frames – which is the actual film physically breaking down – and a stirring score to tell a simple story.
-The marks of deterioration actually changed the way I perceived the action originally etched into these films, and it astounded me how the diverse visual effects the decay left rendered a completely novel texture to the images.
+The deterioration actually changed the way I perceived the action originally etched into these films, and it astounded me how the diverse visual effects the decay left rendered a completely novel texture to the images.
 The fact that Morrison was able to resurrect these 90-106 year-old fragments, many of which are probably the only (barely) surviving relic of these movies, and bring them back to life to craft a story that is brand new speaks to the impact of the medium and how incredibly malleable the art form can be.
 Quite simply, the effort left a remarkable impression.

 Katharine Hepburn and Andrea Leeds in Stage Door.

 Stage Door (1937)